 In respect of jurisdiction, the community felt that if the matter was held at Engcobo and not in Cape Town as they regard this court as a "white man's court" hence this case would have had a different result (Jezile's family group discussions, 2016).
 This was further clarified that the Presiding Officer at Engcobo would have understood the circumstances of this matter and not regard this case as an offence.
 It was further expressed that the relevant stakeholders such as presiding officer, prosecutor, defence attorneys are familiar and understand the practice it's not like something new to them and there is no hype since cases of this nature are common in their communities.
 Had the matter been heard in the Eastern Cape, greater numbers of witnesses among the community would have been present at court proceedings, in addition to which the legal authorities in the Eastern Cape would have treated the matter differently (Jezile's family group discussions, 2015).
-The researcher cites that the family are ignorant since there are forgetting that sexual crime was continuously perpetrated against the will of the girl child and she had a right to report this matter in Cape Town to report a matter at Engcobo but Cape Town is within their jurisdiction where they reside.
+The researcher cites that the family are ignorant since there are forgetting that sexual crime was continuously perpetrated against the will of the girl child and she had a right to report this matter in Cape Town since she has moved at Engcobo.
+The family cannot expect someone residing in Cape Town to report a matter at Engcobo but Cape Town is within their jurisdiction where they reside.